kkshivani18/NewsGate/README.md

-# NewsGate
+# NewsNexus
-# API Gateway with JWT Authentication
+## API Gateway with JWT Authentication

 This project implements an API Gateway that uses JSON Web Tokens (JWT) for secure authentication and role-based access control.
 The gateway acts as a centralized entry point for multiple APIs, ensuring that only authenticated and authorized users can access specific resources.